learn-co-curriculum/dsc-git-branches/README.md

 > when you're ready to hold changes-in-progress.
 When you're very comfortable
 > with `git`, look into it!

+If you add commits to  `add-rainbow-background`, you can see them by typing `git log --graph`.
+The `git log` command displays the history of commits for the branch you're on.
+The `--graph` "flag" tells `git` to make it pretty, like a timeline.
+You can use "Space" to page down the history of commits.
+Use `q` to exit.

-If you add commits to  `add-rainbow-background` and then `git checkout master`, you will see that the `master` branch only has the code up to the moment you "branched" into the `add-rainbow-background` timeline, er, branch.
+If we then `git checkout master`, and use `git log --graph` again, we will see that the `master` branch _only_ has the code up to the moment you "branched" into the `add-rainbow-background` timeline, er, branch.

 The code from our `add-rainbow-background` is tucked away in that branch, waiting patiently in isolation from the rest of your code in `master` until the feature is considered complete.

 The final step of completing the `add-rainbow-background` work is to merge that branch into the `master` branch.